Tips For Selling Your Home in 2025 — Advice from Experts

 Work with a top agent

 Working with a top agent is the single most beneficial thing a seller can do.
-A top agent will walk you through every step of the selling process, from making upgrades and listing to showing the home and comparing offers.
+A top professional will walk you through every step of the selling process, from making upgrades and listing to showing the home and comparing offers.

 Agent-assisted vs for sale by owner (FSBO) home sale